On Transferring Transferability: Towards a Theory for Size Generalization: Example 2 (graphs): details and missing proofs from Section

 \paragraph{Continuous GGNN architecture.} We aim to further restrict GGNN to construct a model that is transferable with respect to the cut norm.
 By Proposition~\ref{prop:graphon_op_and_cut}, we consider endowing the consistent sequence with the operator $2$-norm, which is easier to analyze.
 The \emph{Continuous GGNN} is a variant of GGNN with an additional constraint on the linear layers $W_n^{(i)}$, requiring them to have bounded operator norm: $\|W_n\|_{\mathrm{op}} < \infty$ (with respect to the operator $2$-norm).
 This constraint effectively leads to a further reduction in the set of basis functions:

 Therefore, the hypothesis class of continuous GGNN forms a strict subset of that of GGNN, with the additional constraint enabling improved transferability.
+Meanwhile, for the same reasons outlined for GGNN, the continuous GGNN is also at least as expressive as the GNN proposed in~\cite{ruizNEURIPS2020}.
 We use $(\mathrm{cGGNN}_n)$ to denote the sequence of functions of continuous GGNN.

 \paragraph{Transferability analysis of Continuous GGNN.} \begin{corollary} Consider one layer of the continuous GGNN, $(\mathrm{cGGNN}_{n}(A,X)= \rho_n^{(i)} \circ W_{n}^{(i)})$, as defined in \eqref{eq:continuous_GGNN}, where the entrywise nonlinearity $\sigma$ is $L_\sigma$-Lipschitz.
 Endow the space of duplication-consistent sequences with the operator $2$-norm as defined in \eqref{eq:graph-operator-norm} (with respect to $\|\cdot\|_\infty$ on $\RR^{d'_i}$).
 Then, the sequence of maps $(\mathrm{cGGNN}_n)$ is locally Lipschitz transferable.
 Therefore, $(\mathrm{cGGNN}_n)$ extends to a function $\mathrm{cGGNN}_\infty$ on the space of graphon signals, which is $L(r)$-Lipschitz on $B(0,r)$ with respect to the symmetrized operator $2$-metric defined in \eqref{eq:symmetrized_metric_op} with $p=2$. \end{corollary} \begin{remark} By Proposition~\ref{prop:graphon_op_and_cut}, the sequence of maps $(\mathrm{cGGNN}_n)$ is continuously transferable with respect to the cut distance \eqref{eq:cut_distance} on the space Moreover, for the convergence and transferability results stated in Proposition~\ref{prop:transferability_determinimistic},\ref{prop:transferability_random}, one can additionally obtain quantitative rates of convergence with respect to the cut distance. \end{remark} \begin{proof} First, by construction, the sequence of maps $(W_n^{(i)})$ is Lipschitz transferable because